khudgins/vol-test/README.md

 You need to pass a build number and jenkins do token as well for appropriate jenkins cleanup

 We assume that jenkins runs will be doing this at every run and recreating.

+NOTE: Kubernetes tests have been moved to : code.storageos.net:7999/kube/k8s-e2e-tests